-In table 6, it reveals that the p-value is 0.000 shows that the hypothesis is statistically significant at level of significance (5%); hence p-value of the test statistic is less than alpha value (0.000 < 0.05).
+In table 6, it reveals that the p-value is 0.000 shows that the hypothesis is statistically significant at level of significance (5%); hence p-value of the test statistic is less than alpha value (0.000<0.05).

-In table 7, the regressed result shows that an assessment of the perceived unfair practices of the explanatory variable shows statistically significant, hence coefficient b.
-Predictors: (Constant), PUP value = 0,994 and t-statistics is =15.825, showing that perceived unfair practices is statistically significant on job commitment at 5% level of significance.
+In table 7, the regressed result shows that an assessment of the perceived unfair practices of the explanatory variable shows positive statistically significant, hence coefficient value = 0,994 and t-statistics is =15.825, showing that perceived unfair practices is positively statistically significant on job commitment at 5% level of significance.

-Decision
+Decision:

-Since p-value of the test statistic is less or equal to alpha, we therefore, reject null hypotheses and uphold alternative hypothesis which state that perceived unfair practices significantly affect on the job commitment in Nnamdi Azikiwe University, Awka, Anambra State.
+Since p-value of the test statistic is less or equal to alpha, we therefore, reject null hypotheses and uphold alternative hypothesis which state that there is a significant effect of perceived unfair practices on the job commitment in Nnamdi Azikiwe University, Awka, Anambra State.